bigbluebutton/bbb-install/README.md

 apt-get purge bbb-demo
 ~~~

+You can also do a number of [customizations](http://docs.bigbluebutton.org/2.2/customize.html) to your server as well.

 ## Troubleshooting

-### Green Light not running
+### Greenlight not running

-If on first install Green Light gives you a `500 error` when accessing it, you can [restart Green Light](http://docs.bigbluebutton.org/install/greenlight-v2.html#if-you-ran-greenlight-using-docker-run).
+If on first install Greenlight gives you a `500 error` when accessing it, you can [restart Greenlight](http://docs.bigbluebutton.org/install/greenlight-v2.html#if-you-ran-greenlight-using-docker-run).

 ### tomcat7 not running